Azure/AppService/_posts/2022-11-24-Advanced-access-restriction-scenarios-in-Azure-App-Service..md

 1. Filter by http header
 2. Multi-source rules
 3. Block a single IP address
-4. Restrict access to an SCM site
+4. Restrict access to the SCM site

 For more information about *App Service access restrictions*, visit [this page](https://learn.microsoft.com/azure/app-service/app-service-ip-restrictions)

 **Requirements:**

-Access to Azure Subscription
+Access to an Azure subscription.

 **Decide where you will execute commands**

 The best option to walk through this guide and execute commands would be using Azure Cloud Shell with Bash environment.
 Azure Cloud Shell is an interactive, authenticated, browser-accessible shell for managing Azure resources.
 It provides the flexibility of choosing the shell experience that best suits the way you work, either Bash or PowerShell.
-For information on how to use Azure Cloud Shell, please visit this page [Azure Cloud Shell](https://docs.microsoft.com/azure/cloud-shell/overview).
+For information on how to use Azure Cloud Shell, visit [Azure Cloud Shell](https://docs.microsoft.com/azure/cloud-shell/overview).
 You can also install Azure CLI on your machine.
 The Azure CLI is available to install in Windows, macOS and Linux environments.
 It can also be run in a Docker container and Azure Cloud Shell.
-For information on how to install the Azure CLI, please visit this page [Azure Cli](https://docs.microsoft.com/cli/azure/install-azure-cli)
+For information on how to install the Azure CLI, please visit [Azure CLI installation](https://docs.microsoft.com/cli/azure/install-azure-cli).

 If you decide to use [Azure Cloud Shell](https://shell.azure.com), please use Bash environment.

 ## Getting Started

-**Create folder for you data**
+**Create folder for your data**

 You can use the name below for your folder.
 You just need to replace *aredemo* with your environment name.